pingcap/community/rfc/2019-11-28-discourse-on-tidb.md

 ## Background

-The TiDB User Group Website: [AskTUG](https://asktug.com) is running on Discourse, and Discourse is running on PostgreSQL, we want to migrate it to TiDB.
+The TiDB User Group Website: [AskTUG](https://asktug.com) is running on Discourse, and Discourse is running on PostgreSQL.
+We want to migrate it to TiDB.
 Then we can frequently test TiDB before each release.

 ## Proposal